kenmckenzie/Laptopdots/README.md

 I use user templates for Pywal extremely heavily, In other words, many of the config files are actually in the ~/.config/wal/Templates folder.
 They need to be copied to the same folder on your system and once you've ran wal on a wallpaper you can then symlink them to their usual locations for them to work.

-I also include a slightly modified version of Rofimenu

 # Applications Needed / Used